We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Most people will agree that driving uninsured is simply not worth the risk, especially with fines as high as $50,000.
 So if you’re a Brant driver currently without car insurance, contact your local broker today to help you find a policy.

 Car insurance consists of several components.
 From third party liability coverage to accident benefits coverage, each type of coverage is designed to offer you protection while on the road.
-The four types of coverage that are compulsory in Ontario can be found below.
+The types of coverage that are compulsory in Ontario can be found below.
 They are required in all circumstances, no matter whether you own, lease, or finance your car.

-Liability coverage
+Collision coverage

 If you get into an accident that you are at fault (liable) for, you can use your liability coverage to help cover the costs.
 For example, if you cause an accident that results in injury or property damage, liability coverage can help you pay for medical expenses or vehicle repairs.
 It can also help cover court fees or legal counsel if it comes to that.
 In Ontario, auto insurance policies must include a minimum of $200,000 in third party liability coverage.